 Your policy needs to be clear, accessible, and agreed upon before the first appointment.
 This ensures there is no ambiguity regarding the rules.
 A counselling contract template can serve as a useful reference for how to structure these agreements, ensuring that terms regarding late cancellations and fees are explicitly stated.
 You might consider charging a deposit for new patients or for expensive procedures to secure the booking.

-Medesk supports this enforcement through online booking rules, cancellation policies, and payment & deposit integration.
+Medesk supports this enforcement through online booking rules, cancellation policies, and payment and deposit integration.
 When patients book online, they can be required to acknowledge your cancellation terms, creating a digital agreement.
 Furthermore, you can automate the collection of deposits or cancellation fees through the integrated payment gateway.
 This removes the awkwardness of the receptionist having to ask for money over the phone.

 ![[uk] Stripe Pay later button](/i/23bX31K0uKL5v5m2anMoWW/474886a694e8f5955aa6801bed96ea90/prepay__1_.png?w=700)